angr/angr-doc/README.md

 If you use Vim, the [python-mode](https://github.com/klen/python-mode) plugin does all you need.
 You can also [manually configure](https://wiki.python.org/moin/Vim) vim to adopt this behavior.

 Most importantly, please consider the following when writing code as part of Angr:
-- Avoid tabs, prefer space indentation.
-The de-facto standard is 4 spaces instead of 1 tab.
+- Avoid tabs, use space indentation instead.
+The de-facto standard is 4 spaces.
+It is a good idea to adopt this from the beginning, as merging code that mixes both tab and space indentation is awful.
 - Avoid super long lines.
 PEP8 recommends 80 character long lines.
-It's okay to have longer lines, but keep in mind that long lines loose readability and should be avoided.
+It's okay to have longer lines, but keep in mind that long lines are harder to read and should be avoided.
 - **Document** your code.
 Every *class definition* and *public function definition* should have some description of:
     	- What it does.
 	- What are the type and the meaning of the parameters.